Things to do at Schiphol Airport Amsterdam

 Yes, there are several.
 Sheraton Amsterdam Airport Hotel and Conference Center and Hilton Amsterdam Airport Schiphol are right across the street from the airport.
 They’re not cheap, but none of the hotels in Amsterdam are cheap.
 I haven’t stayed at either of these, but they’re both four-star hotels from good hotel chains.

 The Yotelair Amsterdam Schiphol – Transit Hotel inside the terminal is a good choice if you have only carry-on luggage and you’ve got an early flight.
+You can read my review of it here.
 To stay there, you check in to your flight online, then go through security to reach the hotel inside the departures hall.
 It’s a pod hotel of sorts – not half-height like in Japan but nevertheless extremely small and without windows.
 If you’re not claustrophobic it’s comfortable enough and clean, and when you’re not sleeping you can wander the departures hall as much as you want.
-I reviewed it some years ago here.

 If you’re taking a budget flight from Gate M and stay in the Yotel, you’ll end up going through security twice: first you’ll have to go through it to get to the hotel, then again in the morning you’ll exit the departure hall and then go through security again to get to Gate M.